SmoDav/mpesa/README.md

 This will publish the M-Pesa configuration file into the `config` directory as `mpesa.php`.
 This file contains all the configurations required to use the package.

+### Other Frameworks

+To implement this package, a configuration repository is needed, thus any other framework will need to create its own implementation of the `ConfigurationStore` interface.

+### Native PHP

+When using Native PHP, you will need to modify the configuration file found under the package's config directory.

 ## Configuration